richardiffusion/Interactive_Personal_Page/README.md

 This is my personal page with interactive features.
-You can also check it out at www.richardiffusion.me (not yet live) and download my online resume there.
+You can also check it out at www.richardiffusion.me and download my online resume there(download feature not available atm).
 Thanks!

 This page is created with React, node.js and javascript.